Chattajack Anti-Freak Out Checklist

 Do not, under any circumstances, obsess to distress over the following: (I know, this is easier said than done.)

-You cannot do anything about A and B. Do not bookmark the Tennessee Valley River Authority website and do not download the dam release app.
+You cannot do anything about the first and second bullets.
+Do not bookmark the Tennessee Valley River Authority website and do not download the dam release app.
 Constantly checking these things will only increase your anxiety.
 Accurate river flow won’t be available until right before race day, and even then, who knows?
 Working yourself up over what the TVA is doing days before the race is pointless.
-Under NO CIRCUMSTANCES start using Maths to try to calculate your boosted rate of speed if you get this much release, or that much release.
+Under NO CIRCUMSTANCES, start using Maths to try to calculate your boosted rate of speed if you get this much release or that much release.
 Math cannot help you here!
-Save yourself the headache and the possible heart ache and just assume there will be no release from the dam and that you will get no push from the current.
+Save yourself the headache and the possible heartache and just assume there will be no release from the dam, and you will get no push from the current.
 That way, if we get some, whoo hoo!
 Bonus!
 If we don’t, you won’t be caught short.

-Be prepared for weather the same way you would be for any other race or paddle.
+Be prepared for weather like you would for any other race or paddle.
 Include in your race plan several different clothing options for probable weather conditions.
 If necessary, decide what your weather threshold is for safety and comfort.
 If conditions exceed that threshold, it is okay to do what you need to do.
 It’s okay.
 Really.

-For C, read our Pee Primer and just let it go.
+For the third bullet, just let it go.

 Trust your training

-As for D, if you have been doing the training, trust it.
-Don’t be so worried about making that 10 mile cut off that you don’t eat or drink, or that you go out too fast, or don’t enjoy the thrill of being out there with everyone in one of the most epic races of all time.
+As for the last bullet, if you have been doing the training, trust it.
+Don’t be so worried about making that 10-mile cut-off that you don’t eat or drink, or that you go out too fast, or don’t enjoy the thrill of being out there with everyone in one of the most epic races of all time.
 Training works.
 It really does.
 Do not, at this point, be tempted in this last week before the race to go out and paddle 32 miles!!
 Take care of yourself and your body.

 Get Enough Sleep